 The COVID-19 pandemic has destabilized the traditional ways through which many professions operated.
-One of the sectors that have seen rapid change than it has ever experienced before is the legal profession where the use of legal technology in accessing justice has been embraced by force.
-This has arguably marked the beginning of a trend worldwide that may only become faster even post the pandemic.
-Technology is revolutionizing the way businesses and various sectors operate and although it comes with its advantages and disadvantages, this paper argues that the legal profession has more to gain if they embrace technology.
-It explores the various ways in which the legal sector can utilise legal technology to not only enhance access to justice but also improve the efficiency of law firms, the Judiciary and even law schools.
+As a way of ensuring that the World Health Organization's directives on social distancing are observed, many professions as well as learning institutions have had to resort to virtual platforms for either learning or working remotely from home.
+One of the sectors that have seen rapid changes than it has ever experienced before is the legal profession where the use of technology in accessing justice has been embraced as a matter of necessity.
+This notably affects the provision of legal services as well as provision of legal education.
+This may also arguably mark the beginning of a trend worldwide where businesses and learning institutions will embrace science and technology in their activities, a trend that may be taken up at a faster rate even post the pandemic.
+Technology is revolutionizing the way businesses and various sectors operate and although it comes with its advantages and disadvantages, this paper argues that the legal profession, both in provision of services and legal education, has more to gain if they can embrace science and technology.
+It explores the various ways in which the legal sector can utilise technology to not only enhance access to justice but also improve the efficiency in the legal sector.
+Arguably, law schools, law firms, and even the Judiciary must embrace science and technology in the face of globalization, in order to achieve efficiency and enhanced access to justice.